TY-Jeong/VacHopPy/docs/source/tutorials/cli/trajectory.md

 -----

-## Working with Trajectory Json File
+## Working with trajectory.json File

 The `trajectory.json` file provides a straightforward way to access the raw trajectory data for your own custom analysis.
 You can load and process it using a simple Python script.